brefphp/bref/docs/installation.md

 You will need an AWS account.
 To create one, go on [aws.amazon.com](https://aws.amazon.com/) and click *Sign up*.

+AWS has a generous free tier that will usually allow you to deploy your first test applications for free.

 ## AWS tooling

 Bref relies on AWS SAM and AWS access keys to interact with AWS.